Carlos Fangueiro: England

 In the 2005 summer Fangueiro joined English side Millwall, but struggled to break into the starting line-up, making thirteen overall appearances for the Lions as they were relegated from the Championship.
 He scored his only goal for the club on 23 August in a 2–0 win over Bristol Rovers in the first round of the League Cup, being released at the end of the season.

 Free agent Fangueiro moved to Walsall from League Two on 18 August 2006.
-The following day, he netted a last-minute equalizer at Lincoln City in a 2–2 draw; he signed with Ionikos F.C. on 7 December, linking up with former Vitória boss Augusto Inácio and being part of a squad that suffered relegation from the Superleague Greece after amassing just four points.
+The following day, he netted a last-minute equalizer at Lincoln City in a 2–2 draw; he signed with Ionikos F.C. on 7 December, linking up with former Vitória boss Augusto Inácio and being part of a squad that suffered relegation from the Super League Greece after amassing just four points.

 Later years

 Fangueiro subsequently returned to his homeland and its second tier, going on to represent F.C.
 Vizela and S.C.
 Beira-Mar.
 He scored a career-best 11 times in his debut season with the latter, adding 16 appearances as captain in the second to help his team return to the top division.

 In May 2010, aged 33, Fangueiro signed with V.League 1's Hanoi T&T F.C. on a four-month contract.
 He won the national championship during his short spell, then joined boyhood club Leixões before announcing his retirement on 25 January 2012 after twelve months at the Estádio do Mar.